-A: The title insurance company issues this endorsement to LCEF upon receipt from the borrower of the updated and recertified survey reflecting the new footings and foundations.
-This is an endorsement to the lender's title insurance policy ensuring that the improvements do not encroach upon adjoining lands, easements, rights of way or violate existing covenants, conditions and restrictions.
-LCEF will make one construction loan advance before receipt of the Foundation Endorsement.
+A: The title insurance company issues a Foundation Endorsement to LCEF upon receipt from the borrower of the updated and recertified survey, reflecting the new footings and foundations.
+This is an endorsement to the lender's title insurance policy, ensuring that the improvements do not encroach upon adjoining lands or easements.

+LCEF will only make one construction loan advance before receipt of the Foundation Endorsement.